Moh-Sad/CSEC-ASTU-Full-Stack-BootCamp/README.md

 ---

+## Day 7: UI Design and Figma Integration

+Today, we focused on **UI design** by working on a Figma project and creating a **To-Do List** application using **HTML**, **CSS**, and **JavaScript**.

+### Key Activities:
+- **UI Design Practice**:
+  - Explored a **Figma project** to understand design workflows.
+  - Learned how to export assets and designs from Figma for implementation.

+- **Development Practice**:
+  - Built a **To-Do List application** as a hands-on project.
+  - Integrated HTML for structure, CSS for styling, and JavaScript for interactivity.

+- **Problem-Solving**:
+  - Discussed challenges faced during development.
+  - Collaborated with peers to resolve issues and referred to **Stack Overflow** for additional insights.

+### Highlights:
+- It was a fantastic session that combined design and development.
+- Strengthened our understanding of the process from **design to implementation**.

+---

 Stay tuned for more updates as I continue exploring Full-Stack Development in the BootCamp!